 Internship applications are now open for the Fall 2023 sessions and the Winter/Spring 2024 sessions.
 To learn more about internship positions with JASWDC and apply, please check out the information below.

 If you are interested in a position in the Washington area that utilizes your Japan-related background, you might also consider using the Society’s resume circulation service.

 Internships with the Society are available to a limited number of college students each term.
 Internships are unpaid positions.
-Depending on the university’s internship program, credit sometimes is offered.
+Depending on the university’s internship program, credit is sometimes offered.
 Interns must pledge to work a minimum of three full days a week for a period of no less than eight weeks.

-- Japan Bowl Assistant
+- Japan Bowl Intern

 - Japan-in-a-Suitcase Coordinator

-- Sakura Matsuri Assistant
+- Sakura Matsuri Intern